+- D3 Indicate terms for which transfers may enroll:

+- D3 Fall X

+- D3 Winter

+- D3 Spring X

+- D3 Summer X

+D4 Yes No

-D3.
-Indicate terms tor which transter s may enroll: ⊠ Fall ☐ Winter Spring Summer Summer D4. minimum number of credits completed or else must apply as an entering freshman?
-Xes N О If yes, what is the minimum nun ber of credits and the unit of measure?
-30 Semester Hours
+D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х

+D4 If yes, what is the minimum number of credits and the unit of measure?
+30

+Transferrable

+Semester

+Hours

-D5.
-Indicate all items required of transfer students to apply for admission:
+D5 Indicate all items required of transfer students to apply for admission:

-Required of All Recommended of All Recommended of Some Required of Some Not required
+D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript X
+D5 High school transcript Х

-College transcript(s) X
+D5 College transcript(s) Х

-Essay or personal statement X
+D5 Essay or personal statement х

-Interview X
+D5 Interview Х

-Standardized test scores X
+D5 Standardized test scores Х

-Statement of good standing from prior institution(s) X
+D5 Statement of good standing from prior institution(s) х